 Deepens their understanding of Israeli society and our Jewish heritage through classroom teaching and hands-on exposure

-In 2011 Derech Eretz was one of the first Israeli nonprofit organizations to introduce the 6-month mechina (September to March).
+In 2011 Derech Eretz was one of the first Israeli nonprofit organizations to introduce the 7-month mechina (August to March).
 By allowing students to start their military service in March of their draft year, unlike other mechina programs which require a delayed start and thus a delayed finish of their military service, Derech Eretz is able to provide the advantage of a mechina program to students who would otherwise have to forego the opportunity.

 Derech Eretz has 3 mechina campuses in the Negev.